VegaDeftwing/OpGuidesHugoSrc/content/Interviews/soatok.md

 **Is there any skill that you spent too much time developing that you wish you hadn't?**

 Not particularly.
-There's no such thing as useless knowledge; only stuff you don't know how to use, or don't know how.
+There’s no such thing as useless knowledge; only stuff you don’t want to use, or don’t know how.

 **What's the most important skill that you've taught yourself?**